randomtask1155/gp_ldap_check/README.md

 #Usage
 ```
+Example usage:
+./gpldap_tool -g -s ldap://server.domain.com -b "cn=Users,dc=saturn,dc=local" -d "cn=myuser,cn=Users,dc=saturn,dc=local" -w changeme -f "(cn=someuser)"

+This tool is designed to validate ldap connectivity and return suggested
+ldap configuration parameters for pg_hba.conf

 Behvior Options:
 	-g	Behave like GPDB ( DEFAULT )
 		When TLS is enabled GPDB will first send a start
 		TLS request to the LDAP server.
 Port 389 is
 		the preferred port in most implementations.
 Port 636
 		is reserved for TLS only and will reject any start
 		TLS requests because it is expecting the TLS handshake
 		without the start request.

 		port 389 + NoTLS
 		   - GPDB will send unencrypted traffic
 		port 636 + NoTLS
 		   - GPDB will send unencrypted traffic
 		port 389 + StartTLS
 		   - GPDB will send start TLS request and encrypt traffic
 		port 636 + StartTLS
 		   - GPDB will send start TLS request and encrypt traffic

 	-l	Behave like ldapsearch utility
 		ldapsearch utility can be installed via "yum install openldap-clients" and supports passing
 		in the URI for the ldap server.

 		port 389 + NoTLS
 		   - ldapsearch will send unencrypted traffic
 		port 636 + NoTLS
 		   - ldapsearch will send the TLS client hello encrypting traffic
 		port 389 + StartTLS
 		   - ldapsearch will send start TLS request and encrypt traffic
 		port 636 + StartTLS
 		   - ldapsearch will ignore startTLS switch and immediately
 		     send the TLS client hello encrypting traffic
 Binding Options:
- -s	(Required) URI for ldap host [ldap://|ldaps://]server.domain.com
+	-s	(Required) hostname or IP of ldap server

- 	ldap://ldapserver.domain.com communicates over port 389
- 	ldaps://ldapserver.domain.com communicates over port 636
- -b	(Required) Search path we apply the filter to
+	-b	(Required) Specify the Basedn
- 	Specify '(cn=username)'  to search for a user within the BaseDN
+		Example: cn=Users,dc=domain,dc=com

 	-d	(Required) User that will bind with ldap
 		The user must be the full distinguished name like "cn=user,ou=ASIA,dc=domain,dc=com"

 	-t	(Optional) Send StartTLS request

 	-p	(Optional) Server port default 389 for ldap and 636 for ldaps
 		Overrride for ldap URI

 	-w	(Optional) User password for binddn user

 	-f	(Optional) Ldap Search filter
 		Specify a user account you want to search for with "(cn=user)"

 	-?
 This help
 ```

 #Example 1